-- The ideal ratio for the ingredients is 1 Cup Flour to 1 Cup Corn Meal.
-To make it denser you can add more cornmeal and for a more cake like texture use more flour.
+- The ideal ratio for the ingredients is 1 Cup Flour to 1 Cup Cornmeal.
+To make your cornbread denser you can add more cornmeal and for a more cake like texture use more flour.

 - Honey adds more moisture and is a healthier alternative to sugar.
 However, it can turn the bread dark brown so I chose to use a blend of sugar and honey.
 You can do without the honey all together but it adds a floral, woodsy almost caramel like taste to the bread so I would highly suggest keeping the recipe as is.

 - If you do choose to change the proportion of honey and sugar then here are a few suggestion:

 - For each cup of sugar replace it with ½-3/4 cup of honey